 During the year ended September 30, 2016, the Company announced that its wholly owned Peruvian subsidiary, Southern Legacy Peru S.A.C, ("Regulus Peru"), had entered into binding Memorandum of Understanding agreements ("MOU's") with Compañía Minera Coimolache S.A. ("Coimolache") and Compañía Minera Colquirrumi S.A. ("Colquirrumi"), companies that hold mineral concessions immediately adjacent to, and inter-fingering with, Regulus Peru's AntaKori copper-gold project in northern Peru.
 These agreements will allow for mutual access, mutual rights of expansion and collaborative exploration of the project area, providing benefit to all three parties.
 The MOU agreements are to be superceded by more comprehensive definitive agreements.
-Subsequent to the period ended December 31, 2016, the Company finalized the execution of a definitive agreement with Coimolache, based on the previously executed MOU with the terms of the agreement remaining effectively the same.
-The deadline to complete the Colquirrumi definitive agreement has been extended to March 30, 2017 and work is well underway on this document with completion anticipated within this timeframe.
-The continuation of the Coimolache definitive agreement is contingent upon the completion of the Colquirrumi definitive agreement.
-(Note 19)
+During the period ended March 31, 2017, the Company finalized the execution of a definitive agreement with Coimolache and Colquirrumi, based on the previously executed MOU's with the terms of the agreements remaining effectively the same.